Old Compton Street: Current

 The Prince Edward Theatre is located at the eastern end of the street.
 Until 2004 the long-running production of Mamma Mia!, a musical based upon the songs of ABBA, was showing at the theatre.
 When Mamma Mia! moved to larger premises in another part of the West End, a production of Mary Poppins moved in, but closed in 2008.
-It subsequently became home to Aladdin and currently a 2019 revival of Mary Poppins.
+It subsequently became home to Aladdin and in 2019 a revival of Mary Poppins.
 London producer and director Adam Spreadbury-Maher lives at the northern end of Old Compton Street.

 In 1999, the Admiral Duncan pub, a well-known gay venue, was the site of a terrorist nail bomb attack which killed three people and injured over a dozen.
 A neo-nazi, David Copeland, was subsequently found guilty of the bombing (intended specifically to injure members of the gay community).
 Previously decorated in neutral colours, Admiral Duncan was re-opened following the attack with a flamboyant pink and purple exterior with a large rainbow flag flying outside as a symbol of gay pride.

-Along the street are various other gay bars including Comptons of SOHO and G-A-Y. Also on the street are a variety of cafés, tea rooms (including the original cafe that gave its name to the Patisserie Valerie chain) and restaurants (including Bincho, a yakitori restaurant and Balans, (which, unusually for the UK, is open 24 hours a day), and specialist sex shops.
+Along the street are various other gay bars including Comptons of Soho.
+Also on the street are a variety of cafés, tea rooms (including the original cafe that gave its name to the Patisserie Valerie chain), restaurants including Bincho, a yakitori restaurant, Balans (which is open 24 hours a day), and specialist sex shops.

+Recent years have seen debate over the changing character of the street amid wider changes in London's nightlife economy.
+In October 2025, the owner of G-A-Y closed the bar and argued that the street had lost its 'LGBT identity' over the preceding years: 'Old Compton Street wasn't just a street, it was a community together as one.
+But sadly that's not Old Compton Street anymore.'